Indiana Commercial Truck Insurance Requirements

 Commercial trucks hauling freight for hire across state lines must first register with FMCSA.

-Commercial Trucks operating Intrastate in Indiana are also required to get a Federal DOT number.
+Truckers operating Intrastate in Indiana are also required to register to get a Federal DOT number.

-After you purchase your commercial truck insurance policy the insurance company sends proof directly to FMCSA for you.
+Once you buy your insurance policy, the insurance company electronically sends proof directly to FMCSA for you.

 This is called your BMC-91X Filing.